 But how do you approach investing if you don’t have a background in it?
 Without much prior experience, it’s tough to say.
 There’s an ocean of information out there and sorting through it requires deliberate, thoughtful reflection when piecing together what you’ve read.

 When it comes to growing your wealth and working toward financial independence, investing is an important tool.
-Through investing, you can buy assets which, hopefully, grow in value, whether it is a home, a retirement account, stocks, or bonds.
+Through investing, you can buy The value of things the company owns and amounts it is owed which, hopefully, grow in value, whether it is a home, a retirement account, stocks, or bonds.

 Let’s walk through some simple steps on how you can begin your investing journey.